s.

 • Collaborative goal setting

-Autism therapy does not need to be rigid or overwhelming to be effective.
-When grounded in neuroplasticity, therapy becomes a process of discovery, connection, and steady growth — for the child and the family.
+Autism therapy does not need to be rigid to be effective.
+When grounded in neuroplasticity, it becomes a process of connection, discovery, and steady progress—for both the child and the family.